Berkshire Eagle staff

 District Superintendent Dave Santolin could not be reached on Friday.

-A press release indicated that subsequent sampling indicates that the problem has been resolved: "No bacteria were detected in any sample collected from the water source wells, and no E. coli bacteria were detected in any sample.
-This was not an emergency."
+A press release indicated that subsequent sampling indicates that the problem has been resolved: "No bacteria were detected in any sample collected from the water source wells, and no E.

 The standards set by the Massachusetts Department of Environmental Protection require public reporting of anything more than one Coliform sample per month.
 Coliform poses a risk to people with severely compromised immune systems, infants, and some elderly.